- Blog Categories

 Table of Contents

 When a firm decides to develop complicated products gradually, roles such as product managers and business analysts are formed.
 Although product managers and business analysts appear to collaborate closely on projects, they each have distinct roles that enable people to differentiate between the two.
+Understanding the business analyst and product manager difference can help clarify which role aligns better with your career goals.
 They both go by numerous names, such as engineering manager, project manager, scrum master, and so on, which adds to the complexity.

 Because of the similarities in job titles, people are often perplexed as to why there is a distinction between a business analyst and a product manager.
 The following article will describe each job description and highlight some of the critical points of the Product Manager vs Business Analyst debate.
 But before we get into the product manager vs. business analyst debate, it is important to understand the two roles.